Search Close Search

 CONCLUSIONS: Patient factors associated with poor bone density and rotator cuff deficiency appear to be the strongest predictors of ASFs and SSFs after RSA.
 Final implant positioning, to a lesser degree, may also affect ASF and SSF prevalence in at-risk patients, as increased humeral lateralization was found to be associated with lower fracture rates whereas excessive glenoid-sided and global lateralization were associated with higher fracture rates.

-• Disparities in Initial Antihypertensive Intensity by Sex, Race and Ethnicity in Newly-Treated Patients with Hypertension
+• Disparities in Initial Antihypertensive Intensity by Sex, Race and Ethnicity in Newly Treated Patients With Hypertension

 Tuesday, April 22, 2025